Marital Property and Debts in Texas

-Discuss your legal options with our attorneys in a free case evaluation.
+Don't hesitate, discuss your legal options today with a FREE case evaluation.

 In Texas, the distribution of property begins with the classification of every asset as either community or separate property.
 All assets which were acquired, created, or earned during the course of a marriage can be considered community property and are divided between spouses equally upon a divorce.
 Typically, each spouse is allowed to keep any separate property.
 Additionally, all debts such as mortgages, car loans, and credit cards are included during the division process and split between spouses.